scchess/Qualimap/doc/workflow.rst

 In the left part of the report window one can find a list containing available result items.
 Clicking on an item will automatically show the corresponding information report or graph.
 Some report items are common for different types of analysis.

-For example, :guilabel:`Summary` section provides a short summary of performed quality control checks, while :guilabel:`Input` section lists all the input parameters.
+For example, the :guilabel:`Summary` section provides a short summary of performed quality control checks, while the :guilabel:`Input` section lists all the input parameters.
 Further information about each specific result is provided :ref:`here <analysis-types>`.

 .. _export: